 Stalking predominantly begins harmlessly.
 Therefore, it is difficult for victims to prove a criminal offense.
 The borderline between legitimate efforts to establish a friendship or Relationship and criminal stalking is fluid.
 Typical behaviors in stalking include:

 Important to know: It is especially difficult to prove stalking in the case of gifts, calls and letters.
-It is important that you first inform the person once you have clearly stated that you do not want any contact now or in the future.
+It is important that you first inform the person one more time, you have clearly stated that you do not want any contact now or in the future.
 If this is repeatedly ignored, it is stalking even for supposed trivialities.

 The effects of stalking can be massive and severely impact the victim's quality of life.
 The penetrative stalking not infrequently leads to Panic attackse.g. when the phone rings or the doorbell rings.
 After all, the victim must constantly fear that the stalker will ambush him again.
 The big Fear from the stalker can even end in a nervous breakdown.